himanish-star/Bumba-The-Assistant-App/README.md

 Contribution guidelines are the same as the general standard maintained over github.
- - Issues would be appreciaed with relevant screenshots
+ - Issues would be appreciaed with relevant screenshots.
+Lookout [this](https://github.com/himanish-star/Bumba-The-Assistant-App/issues/7) for an example issue format.
- - PR's would be appreciated if filed foma seperate branch and includes a working gif demo or relevant screenshots.
+ - PR's would be appreciated if filed from a seperate branch and includes a working gif demo or relevant screenshots.
+Lookout [this](https://github.com/himanish-star/Bumba-The-Assistant-App/pull/6) for an example PR format.

 ## Spread the word